TizzyT566/BijouDB/README.md

 Here we have the concept of References.
 Its very similar in concept.

 References prevent a Record from being deleted if it has references.

+You can keep the relationship but allow deleting even if referenced exist by setting the `restricted`

+parameter to true for the `Add()` method for references.

 You can create a `Reference` specifying the `Record` it references and the generic type of that column.